Central Library, Edinburgh: History

 Above the main door is the motto, "Let there be Light" which Carnegie insisted was placed above the entrance to every library he funded.
 The facade of Central Library is also decorated with stone carvings depicting the coat of arms of the City of Edinburgh, Coat of Arms of Scotland and the Royal Arms.
 There are nine small square reliefs relating to printers and a large sculpture of Caledonia by Alexander Handyside Ritchie.

 Records for 1890, the first full year the library was open, show that over 440,000 book loans were issued.

-Central library has been adapted and expanded many times over the years.
-Only a year after opening the library was already running out of space and a book store was added in 1903.
+Central Library has been adapted and expanded many times over the years.
+Only a year after opening, the library was already running out of space and a book store was added in 1903.
 By 1928, the library was short of space again.
 Proposals were made for a better use of the space and a public lift was installed.

-In 1930, the adjacent building at no.3 George IV Bridge was acquired allowing the library to expand again.
-Further nearby premises were bought in the 1940s and in 1961, a mezzanine level was created above the former Newspaper Room.
+In 1930, the adjacent building at No.3 George IV Bridge was acquired allowing the library to expand again.
+Further nearby premises were bought in the 1940s.
+In 1961 a mezzanine level was created above the former Newspaper Room.

 In May 2014, the new children's and music libraries were opened within the main library building.
 These had previously been housed in a separate building on George IV Bridge.
 The children's library features a wall graphic by award-winning children's book illustrator Catherine Rayner.

 In November 2017, on the 100th anniversary of her death, a memorial to Dr Elsie Inglis, the founder of the Scottish Women's Hospitals, was unveiled at Central Library.

 Collections

 As with all public libraries in Edinburgh, adult collections are organised using the Library of Congress Classification system.
 Since Wigan dropped the system during a 1974 local government reorganisation, Edinburgh is the only municipality in the UK continuing to use it.
 Children's books are organised under the more-widespread Dewey Decimal Classification scheme.

-Edinburgh Central Library holds in its collections three of the Scottish book sculptures, which are on display in its main foyer.
+Edinburgh Central Library holds in its collections three of the Scottish book sculptures, which are on display on the mezzanine of the Music Library.
 The sculptures were the work of an anonymous artist who left these artworks among a series of other in literary venues during the Edinburgh International Book Festival in 2011.
 The sculptures in the collection depict a magnifying glass, a teacup and a small figure 'lost in a book'.

+Art and Design Library

+Based with in the Central Library building, the Art and Design Library features collections focusing on architecture, design, fine art, photography, and more.
+There is also a collection of Artist Books.

+Within the Art and Design Library, patrons can find study space to utilize and "exhibition space for local artists and groups" is available.

+Central Children's Library

+Based within the Central Library building, the Children's Library is focused on providing resources for younger patrons including books and DVDs.
+The Children's Library offers programs such as story times, rhyme times, and "Chatterbooks book group for 8 to 11 year olds."